 Dame Roma Mitchell Grants

-Dame Roma Mitchell Grants provide opportunities for eligible children and young people who are, or have been under the guardianship of the Minister for Education and Child Development.
+Dame Roma Mitchell Grants provide opportunities for eligible children and young people who are or have been under the guardianship of the Chief Executive, or Minister for Child Protection.

-Dame Roma Mitchell Grants are available under the following categories:
+Dame Roma Mitchell Grants are available in the following categories:

 Achieving personal goals

 These grants provide a range of social, recreational and self-development opportunities.
 Previous grants have been awarded for:

 - art materials

 - sporting equipment